Are some people genetically predisposed to addiction and physical dependence on drugs or alcohol? Do drug and alcohol problems run in families?

 There is no such thing as an “addiction gene.”
 Research suggests the genetic predisposition for addiction occurs when small abnormalities occur in a group of genes.

 Someone born with a genetic predisposition is not automatically doomed to become an addict.
 Environmental factors can affect the way these genes express themselves.
-This means the environment of a drug-friendly home promotes the activity of genes involved in addiction, while a drug-free environment suppresses the activity of this group of genes.
+This means the environment of a drug-friendly home promotes the activity of genes involved in addiction, while a drug-free environment suppresses this group of genes’ activity.

 Exposure to drugs or alcohol is also essential to the development of addiction or physical dependence – even a genetically predisposed person will never become addicted to opiates if he never uses or ingests the drug.
-Physical or emotional irregularities, circumstances, conditions or even trauma increases the likelihood that a person will seek to “self-medicate” with drugs or alcohol.
+Physical or emotional irregularities, circumstances, conditions, or even trauma increase the likelihood that a person will seek to “self-medicate” with drugs or alcohol.

 If you or someone you love needs help dealing with genetics and substance abuse or addiction, contact Waismann Method®.
-Our opiate detoxification experts are always glad to help you find the available drug treatment options and detoxification methods you need, in order to become free from substance abuse and opiate physical dependence.
+Our opiate detoxification experts are always glad to help you find the available drug treatment options and detoxification methods you need to become free from substance abuse and opiate physical dependence.